 This booklet scaffolds the creation of pseudocode to solve increasingly complex scenarios.
 It relies on the class teacher introducing the concept of pseudocode before using this booklet.
 The pupils should refer to the previous tasks to help them as less help is given in later tasks.

+A student workbook and end of topic assessment that supports a six week practical and theory unit that evidences the following CfE outcomes: TCH3-01A I can explore and use the features of a range of digital technologies, integrated software and online resources to determine the most appropriate to solve problems.
+TCH4-11A I can extend my use of manual and digital graphic techniques to realise ideas, concepts and products and recognise the importance of real world standards TCH4-13B I can informally compare algorithms for correctness and efficiency.
 There are eight question sets for completion in class, two homework tasks and three practical tasks.
 The software used/required is Sumopaint (online, all platforms), Paint.NET (free to download, Windows 10) and Pencil2D (free to download, Windows 10).
 The end of unit assessment is designed to be completed on paper although you could turn it into a Google / Microsoft Form for online completion if desired.